TwoRingSoft/Pippin/README.md

 Pippin is designed to immediately abstract and handle the major components that usually go into an app:

-- CrashReporting
+- Crash Reporting
-- BugReporter: in-app ui for users to send reports
+- Bug reporting via in-app ui
-- Logger
+- Logging
-- Debugging: in-app debug/test/qa utilities
+- Debugging via in-app debug/test/qa utilities
-- Alerting: popups displayed to users
+- Alerting via popups displayed to users
-- InAppPurchaseVendor: licensing
+- In app purchases and licensing
-- Appearance: look and feel, style, theming
+- Appearance: look and feel, style, theming, fonts, layout
-- ActivityIndicator: indicators for activity and progress
+- Activity indicators for long-running activities and progress
-- Defaults: user configurable settings
+- Defaults: user configurable settings and storage

 ##### Sensors

 - Locator: location/gps

+#### Adapters

 These may have concrete objects implementing the functionality directly, or if there is already a great 3rd party doing the job well, provide an Adapter implementation to that dependency.
 The following adapters for third-party frameworks are currently available: